Jspsun/LEETCodePractice/README.md

 # LEETCodePractice
-Some of the code I've written in preparation for coding interviews
+Some of the code I've written in preparation for coding interviews.
+Check out my journey to getting ~~less crappy~~ better at technical interviews

 ___